Hybrid Electric Vehicles

 An HEV cannot plug in to off-board sources of electricity to charge the battery.
 Instead, the vehicle uses regenerative braking and the internal combustion engine to charge.
 The vehicle captures energy normally lost during braking by using the electric motor as a generator and storing the captured energy in the battery.

 HEVs can be either mild or full hybrids, and full hybrids can be designed in series or parallel configurations.

-Full hybrids have larger batteries and more powerful electric motors and larger batteries, which can drive the vehicle on only electric power for short distances and at low speeds.
-These systems cost more than mild hybrids but provide better fuel economy benefits.
+Full hybrids have larger batteries and more powerful electric motors, which can power the vehicle for short distances and at low speeds.
+These vehicles cost more than mild hybrids but provide better fuel economy benefits.